yosephfy/SchoolApp/README.md

 2. Set up the necessary development environment.
 3. Open the backend and frontend projects using separate editors.
 4. To run the backend, execute the application.
-5. To run the frontend, open the project directory and use npm run start.
+5. To run the frontend, open the project directory and use `npm run start`.

 ## Contribution